Daddara/T-302-HONN/README.md

 ### Dependencies
 `Python` `Pip` `Django`
 ### Framework
+Django framework, see architecture [here](docs/project_overview/project_architecture.png)
 ### Lecture Aspects
-* We are using the three-tier architecture taught in lectures
+* We are using the three-tier architecture taught in Lecture 03: Software Architecture
 ### Agreed Tasks

+#### User stories
 The following are user stories to implement agreed by the TA
 * \#2 As a user I would like to be able to create and exercise that I can save and look at later.
 * \#5 As a user, I would like to be able to create a new workout using the website